 Keeping all of your server’s installed packages up to date is paramount to system security even if the server is physically isolated from the internet.
 On an internet-connected server or workstation staying up to date is as easy is issuing the ‘yum update’ or ‘dnf update’ command from a privilege-elevated shell prompt.
-Updating a RHEL or CentOS server that is isolated from the internet is not much more difficult but it will require us create an http proxy server and change the yum configuration on our target machine to have it look to our proxy for package updates.
+Updating a RHEL or CentOS server that is isolated from the internet is not much more difficult but it will require us to create an http proxy server and change the yum configuration on our target machine to have it look to our proxy for package updates.

 Step 1 : Select the Hardware Necessary for Our HTTP Proxy